-SMTC Corporation is the result of the July 1999 combination of Surface Mount and HTM.
+SMTC Corporation is the result of the July 1999 combination of Surface Mount Technology Centre Inc. ("Surface Mount") and HTM Holdings, Inc ("HTM").
 Surface Mount was established in Toronto, Ontario in 1985.
 HTM was established in Denver, Colorado in 1990.
 SMTC was established in Delaware in 1998.
 After the combination, we purchased Zenith Electronics' facility in Chihuahua, Mexico, which expanded our cost-effective manufacturing capabilities in an important geographic region.
 In September 1999, we established a manufacturing presence in the Northeastern United States and expanded our value-added services to include high precision enclosure capabilities by acquiring Boston, Massachusetts based W.F.
 Wood.
 In July 2000, we acquired Pensar Corporation, an EMS company specializing in design engineering and headquartered in Appleton, Wisconsin.
 On July 27, 2000, we consummated an initial public offering of 1,325,000 shares of our common stock and 875,000 exchangeable shares of our subsidiary SMTC Manufacturing Corporation of Canada, or SMTC Canada.
 Each exchangeable share of SMTC Canada is exchangeable at the option of the holder at any time into one share of our common stock, subject to compliance with applicable securities laws.
-On August 18, 2000, we sold an additional 330,000 shares of common stock upon exercise of the underwriters' overallotment option.
+On August 18, 2000, we sold an additional 330,000 shares of common stock upon exercise of the underwriters' over-allotment option.
 In November 2000, we acquired Qualtron Teoranta, a provider of specialized cable and harness interconnect assemblies, based in Donegal, Ireland and with a subsidiary in Haverhill, Massachusetts.
 In fiscal 2001, we closed our facilities in Denver, Colorado and Haverhill, Massachusetts.
-In fiscal 2002, we closed our facilities in Donegal, Ireland, Austin, Texas and Charlotte, North Carolina and sold the majority of our operations in Appleton, Wisconsin.
+In fiscal 2002, we closed our facility in Cork, Ireland.
+In fiscal 2003, we closed our facilities in Donegal, Ireland, Austin, Texas and Charlotte, North Carolina and sold the majority of our operations in Appleton, Wisconsin.